 Original ’64 Impalas are just not that common anymore, as most of them sacrificed their originality on one kind of altar,

-They’ve been attracting undue attention (and molestation) to themselves for a very long time, as a particularly desirable canvas upon which to express their owner’s automotive dreams and nightmares.
+They’ve been attracting undue attention (and molestation) to themselves for a very long time, as a particularly desirable canvas upon which to express their owners’ automotive dreams and nightmares.
 Why?

 Well, it was America’s apple-pie sweetheart, prior to the arrival of those usurpers like the ’65 Mustang.
-The 1964 and earlier big Chevys always had a more loyal and intense following than its more flamboyant and all-new ’65 successor.
+The 1964 and earlier big Chevys always had a more loyal and intense following than their more flamboyant and all-new ’65 successor.
 They represent a more innocent era, one that started to fade right about the time the ’65 appeared, along with Vietnam, psychedelics, and the Rolling Stones.
 And the resultant fragmentation.

 For those that came of age before 1965, the ’64 Chevy represents a culmination of sorts, as well as a symbol of a time when just about everyone could agree on a number of commonly held values and ideals, including that a Chevy Impala Sport Coupe was pretty much the most desirable car in the affordable segment.
 One just couldn’t go wrong with one, in more ways than one.

-Not only did it confer maximum social acceptability, but its high resale value made it a pragmatic proposition too, as long as one didn’t order their Impala like the owner of this one did.
+Not only did it confer maximum social acceptability, but its high resale value made it a pragmatic proposition too, as long as one didn’t order an Impala like the owner of this one did.
 Resale did not factor into this one, which was clearly intended to be a long-term keeper.
 The Impala’s clean, innocuous styling, rather outdated by 1964 like the crew cut, oozed of squeaky-clean mainstream and Main Street acceptability.

 The ’64 was really just a ’61 (above) with some tweaked skin, along with that convertible-style coupe roof that appeared in 1962.
 And the ’61 was really just a ’59, with a body tuck.
 And the ’59 sat on the ’58’s chassis.
 Which means that the ’64 was getting a mite long in tooth, especially for GM’s and America’s best-selling car.